 The wonderful beaches of Ithaca offer a variety of options, sandy or rocky, organized or completely isolated.
 The waters are crystal-clear and refreshing, and the landscape will never fail to amaze you.

-You can also visit the picturesque villages of Perachori and Anoyi, the former known for the panoramic views, the latter for its amazing and peculiar rock formations.
+You can also visit the picturesque villages of Perachori and Anoyi, the former known for the panoramic views and the latter for its amazing and peculiar rock formations.

 Where to stay in Ithaca: